navidtadjalli/job_scheduler/README.md

 - `test_lifespan.py`: Startup task restoration
   - Tests if FastAPI runs the lifespan logic and triggers task recovery on app startup

+- `test_schemas.py`: Schema and validation logic
+  - Tests if a task is valid with only a valid `cron`
+  - Tests if a task is valid with only a valid `run_at`
+  - Tests if a task is valid with only a valid `interval_seconds`
+  - Tests if a task is valid when all three timing fields are present
+  - Tests if a task is **invalid** when none of the timing fields are provided
+  - Tests if a task is **invalid** when a negative value is passed for `interval_seconds`

 ---